We have another very loyal and compassionate pet charity to talk about this week.

 Remember years ago, the stigma of taking an animal to the shelter meant it being put to sleep if it wasn’t adopted within a certain amount of time?
 That is no longer the case, at least not in Thurston County.
 The euthanasia rate is very, very low.
 If and when they are at capacity, they rely on foster families to help.

-Another thing most people don’t realize is that Joint Animal Services has a legal contract to only service animals in Thurston County.
-Unfortunately, many people bring animals or call to have animals picked up that don’t live in Thurston County and sometimes they get upset not knowing that the shelter can only legally take in animals for those living in the county.
-Fortunately, this rule does not apply to adoptions; everyone is welcome to adopt.
+Another thing most people don’t realize is that Joint Animal Services agreements only service animals within the Thurston County area, including the cities of Lacey, Olympia, Tumwater, and unincorporated Thurston County, in addition to a few other contracts with the City of Yelm, Joint Base Lewis-McChord, and the Nisqually Indian Tribe.
+Unfortunately, many people bring animals or call to have animals picked up that don’t live in Thurston County.
+Sometimes they get upset because they do not know that the shelter can only legally take in animals for those living there.
+“Outlined in our interlocal agreement, Joint Animal Services prioritizes animals from Olympia, Lacey, Tumwater, unincorporated Thurston County, and our contracted jurisdictions.
+In emergencies, we can assist other jurisdictions, if there is capacity,” said Hock.

 Kate talked about the special relationship between Friends of JAS, Joint Animal Services and Executive Director Sarah Hock and her staff.
 Sarah has been with JAS since April 2019, and how she has turned Animal Services around with her extensive 21 years of invaluable experience and knowledge.
 Her accomplishments are too numerous to mention in this article, but hopefully, we will get a chance to interview her and/or her staff soon.
 Just in case you don’t know where Animal Services is located, its address is 3120 Martin Way E., Olympia, Washington 98506.
 Click here for their website.